Maximize Sales In Peak Periods, Part 2

-Restaurants budget for potential sales increases and they don’t budget for the sales they’ve lost.
+Restaurants budget for potential sales increases.
+It may sound silly to even say – restaurants do not budget for the sales they might lose.
 It would be a rare occurrence that you would even know about sales that were not achieved.
 Or would it?

 What if your next sales goal was to create additional sales from the guests that are already in your restaurant?